2023 Daytona 500: Race

-As the laps went by, the RFK cars and the Richard Childress Racing cars remained close each other.
-With four laps to go, the RCR drivers coordinated with Byron on the back straight to pass Keselowski and Buescher, and Kyle Busch was in the lead, looking for his first Daytona 500 victory in his 18th attempt.
-But on the next lap, Daniel Suarez gets a touch from Jimmie Johnson, spinning at the exit of turn 4, and with this the race went to the first overtime.
+With laps winding down, both RFK Racing cars of Keselowski and Buscher and the Richard Childress Racing cars of Busch and Austin Dillon remained close each other.
+With four laps to go, the RCR drivers coordinated with Byron on the back straight to pass Keselowski and Buescher, with Busch taking the lead, looking for his first Daytona 500 victory in his 18th attempt.
+But on the next lap, Suarez gets a touch from Johnson, sending him spinning at the exit of turn 4, and with this the race went into overtime.

-After radio communications on how to take advantage of having his two cars in the first two positions, RCR decided Austin Dillon slow the inside line on the restart, to protect Kyle Busch, who immediately switched to that line, commanding a 1-2 for RCR.
-However, the inside line would lose pace with Joey Logano and Ricky Stenhouse Jr. passing both cars.
-On the back straight, Stenhouse, with a push from Larson, passed Logano, and second later the yellow flag was waved for another Big One, caused by Byron's touch on Austin Dillon who spun up the track collecting Austin Cindric, Todd Gilliland, Harrison Burton, Noah Gragson, Zane Smith, Denny Hamlin and Jimmie Johnson.
+After radio communications on how to take advantage of having his two cars in the first two positions, Richard Childress decided to have Dillon slow the inside line on the restart, to protect Busch, who would immediately switch into that line, in order to command a 1-2 finish for RCR.
+However, the inside line would lose pace with Logano and Stenhouse passing both cars.
+On the back straight, Stenhouse, with a push from Larson, passed Logano, and the yellow flag was waved seconds later for another Big One, caused by Byron's touch on Dillon who spun up the track collecting Cindric, Burton, Hamlin, Johnson, Gragson, Todd Gilliland, and Zane Smith.

-RFK Racing drivers come in for fuel, in case the race continues to extend and several drivers have to pit.
-Riley Herbst and Aric Almirola, also pit.
+Both RFK Racing drivers pitted for fuel, in the case that the race could extend into several additional overtimes.
+Herbst and Almirola also pitted at this time.

-The race restarts for a second overtime on lap 210, with Stenhouse leading on the outside and Larson on the inside.
-Stenhouse gets enough of a lead coming to the white flag, and blocks the inside line, leaving Larson without a draft.
-In Turn 2, Travis Pastrana dumped Larson, creating the third Big One with Keselowski, Almirola, Kyle Busch, Wallace, Allmendinger and Hamlin involved, and the yellow flag was quickly waved.
+The race restarted for a second overtime on lap 210, with Stenhouse leading on the outside and Larson on the inside.
+Stenhouse grew his lead to a stable amount coming to the white flag, blocking the inside line, leaving Larson without a draft.
+In turn 2, Almirola bumped Travis Pastrana who lost control and spun, creating the third Big One with Keselowski, Almirola, Busch, Wallace, Allmendinger and Hamlin involved, and the yellow flag was quickly waved, ending the race as the white flag had already flown, with Stenhouse in the lead.